 Project Transformation was founded in 1998 by Sarah Wilke and Dr. Leighton K. Farrell, two visionary leaders in the North Texas Conference of the United Methodist church.

-They recognized several challenges facing the church and local communities at the time: the impending shortage of young leadership in the church, the need to connect churches together to help revitalize urban congregations, and a way for United Methodist-related institutions to collaborate more effectively.
+They recognized several challenges facing the church and local communities at the time: the impending shortage of young leadership in the church, the need to connect churches with their neighbors in changing communities, and a way for United Methodist-related institutions to collaborate more effectively.
 Over lunch one day, they sketched out an idea on a napkin of how one program could address all of these challenges.
 Several months later, they launched Project Transformation with financial and in-kind support from the annual conference and key partners, such as Texas Methodist Foundation, Southern Methodist University, and Perkins School of Theology.
 Several Dallas-area churches, Sunday School classes and United Methodist Women’s groups provides stipends for the college interns, children’s books and supplies, and volunteers to read one-on-one with the children.

 PT Oklahoma opened its doors in Oklahoma City in 2001, thanks to the leadership of several young people who first served as interns in Dallas and who saw a need to bring the program to their home community.
 Today, PT Oklahoma has eight program sites, with 50 young adults serving over 500 children in a summer program.